-Wood-"A very useful wood, tough and elastic, much used for felloes of wheels and for cart and carriage frames and other work re-
+Wood--"A very useful wood, tough and elastic, much used for felloes of wheels and for cart and carriage frames and other work requiring a tough wood."
+(Harrison.)

 "Found with the Yoke wood, and stretches up to a greater altitude.
 A small tree growing to a diameter of two feet and a height of 40 feet.
-A valuable wood, tough and elastic, used in cart building for bodies and wheels.
+A valuable wood, tough and elastic, used in eart building for bodies and wheels.
 The root bark used in the United States as a narcotic."
 (Hooper.)